Can I give my cat paracetamol?

 Why is paracetamol poisonous to cats?

-What can I do to protect my cat?
+What can I do to avoid cat paracetamol poisoning?

 Medicines that contain paracetamol include some cold and flu remedies, liquid medication such as Calpol.
 Paracetamol even has a different name in America, where it is called Acetaminophen.

-Cats are (obviously) very different to people and it is simply not safe to medicate cats with human medicines.
-There are lots of safe pain relief mediciations that have been developed specifically for cats and these are available from your vet.
+Cats are (obviously) very different to people and it is simply not safe to give your cat paracetamol or any other human medicines.
+There are lots of safe cat painkillers that have been developed specifically for felines and these are available from your vet.

-If you are worried about any aspect of your cat’s health, please contact your vet in the first instance.
+If you’re worried about cat pain or any aspect of your cat’s health, please contact your vet in the first instance.